Key Takeaways:

 This strategy leads to limited profit if shares are traded below the strike price, and it attracts substantial risk if it is sold at a value more than its strike price.

-From the above diagram, you can see that when shorting a call option, the profit is limited to its premium amount that is Rs.
+From the above diagram, you can see that when shorting a call option, the profit is limited to its premium amount, which is Rs.
 35, and the loss is unlimited.

 What are Index and Stock call options?

-An index call option is the right to buy an index and the profit or loss depends on the movement in the value of the index.
+An index call option is the right to buy an index, and the profit or loss depends on the movement in the index’s value.

-Whereas the stock options are options on individual stocks such as options on Reliance Industries, Tata Steel, Infosys, and Adani SEZ, etc.
+The stock options are options on individual stocks, such as options on Reliance Industries, Tata Steel, Infosys, and Adani SEZ.

 What are Monthly and Weekly call options?